MVNU and Knox Labs, Inc. announce ribbon cutting, open house for new engineering facility

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students, and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies locations throughout the state, MVNU emphasizes academic excellence, spiritual growth, and service to community and church.
 MVNU offers an affordable education to more than 2,200 students from 32 states and 19 countries/U.S. territories.

 Recent PostsMelfe and Von Handorf awarded University Scholars Fellowship

-posted about 2 months agoNew mural hopes to inspire speech at Hunter Hall Clinic
+posted 4 months agoNew mural hopes to inspire speech at Hunter Hall Clinic

 posted 5 months agoMVNU, community unite for Stephen W. Nease Center dedication

 posted 7 months agoMVNU ranked top online master’s program in education

 posted 7 months agoMVNU Employees Recognized for Service